© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone hut circle settlement in Iveson Wood is a scheduled monument protected by Historic England under reference 1018815.
 View the official record →

-Stone hut circle settlement in Iveson Wood is a Bronze Age archaeological site located in Yorkshire.
+Stone hut circle settlement in Iveson Wood is a Bronze Age or Iron Age settlement consisting of the remains of stone-built circular dwellings.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018815.

 Stone hut circle settlement in Iveson Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018815.